yosssi/ace/examples/load_templates_from_binary_data/README.md

-# Load templates from binary data
+# Load Templates from Binary Data

 This example shows how to load templates from binary data.